droggen/BlueMax/README.md

 * Usage
   * Suitable for standalone use or as an extension to plug onto ![BlueSense4](https://github.com/droggen/BlueSense4)

+## Project structure

+* Documentation about the hardware (schematics, pin mapping and developer manual) is under hardware
+* Example circuits are under firmware

 ## Configuration

-Install USB Blaster driver: https://www.terasic.com.tw/wiki/Altera_USB_Blaster_Driver_Installation_Instructions If the driver isn't installed, it may be an issue of expired certificate: https://www.intel.com/content/www/us/en/support/programmable/articles/000086243.html
+Install USB Blaster driver: https://www.terasic.com.tw/wiki/Altera_USB_Blaster_Driver_Installation_Instructions

+If the driver is not installed, it may be an issue of expired certificate: https://www.intel.com/content/www/us/en/support/programmable/articles/000086243.html

 Follow this https://www.intel.com/content/www/us/en/support/programmable/articles/000086243.html and install both patches pointing to the Quartus Lite directory.